 “Pharmako Biotechnologies have developed a curcumin product, HydroCurc, that disperses well in water and is absorbed much better by our bodies than current forms of curcumin.

-“The main aim of this study is to determine if the new form of curcumin will enter the brain where it’s anti-inflammatory activity may have beneficial effects on diseases like Alzheimer’s and Parkinson’s.”
+“The main aim of this study is to determine if the new form of curcumin passes the blood-brain barrier where its anti-inflammatory activity may have beneficial effects on neurological diseases like Alzheimer’s and Parkinson’s.”

 If found to be effective as an anti-inflammatory drug, HydroCurc could enter clinical trials in a relatively short time period.